-State law requires the district to employ all full-time professional employees in positions requiring a certificate from the State Board for Educator Certification (SBEC) and nurses under probationary, term, or continuing contracts.
+State law requires the District to employ all full-time professional employees in positions requiring a certificate from the State Board for Educator Certification (SBEC) and nurses under probationary, term, or continuing contracts.
 Employees in all other positions are employed at-will or by a contract that is not subject to the procedures for nonrenewal or termination under Chapter 21 of the Texas Education Code.
-The paragraphs that follow provide a general description of the employment arrangements used by the district.
+The paragraphs that follow provide a general description of the employment arrangements used by the District.

-Probationary contracts: Nurses and full-time professional employees new to the District and employed in positions requiring SBEC certification must receive probationary contracts during their first year of employment.
-Former employees who are re-hired are also employed by probationary contract.
+Probationary Contracts.
+Nurses and full-time professional employees new to the District and employed in positions requiring SBEC certification must receive a probationary contract during their first year of employment.
+Former employees who are hired after a two-year lapse in district employment or employees who move to a position requiring a new class of certification may also be employed by probationary contract.
 Probationary contracts are one-year contracts.
 The probationary period for those who have been employed as a teacher in public education for at least five of the eight years preceding employment with the District may not exceed one school year.

-For those with less experience, the probationary period will be three school years, (i.e., three one-year contracts) with an optional fourth school year if the board determines it is doubtful whether a term should be given.
-If the effective date of the employee's contract is after the first day of instruction, no part or service under said contract shall fulfill any portion of the probationary period.
+For those with less experience, the probationary period will be three school years, (i.e., three one-year contracts) with an optional fourth school year if the board determines it is doubtful whether a term or continuing contract should be given.

-Term Contracts: Full-time professionals employed in positions requiring certification and nurses will be employed by term contracts after they have successfully completed the probationary period.
+Term Contracts.
+Full-time professionals employed in positions requiring certification and nurses will be employed by term contracts after they have successfully completed the probationary period.
 Teachers employed before the 1994 school year are employed by continuing contract.
 Teachers employed after that date are employed by term contracts.
 Campus principals and central office administrators are employed under multi-year (3 year) term contracts.
 The terms and conditions of employment are detailed in the contract and employment policies.
 All employees will receive a copy of their contract.
 Employment policies can be accessed online at www.sfdr-cisd.org under Board of Trustees.
 Any questions regarding contracts should be addressed to the Department of Human Resources.

 Noncertified Professional and Administrative Employees.
-Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are employed by a Chapter 21 probationary or term contract.
-Employment is not for any specified term and may be terminated at any time by either the employee or the district unless approved by the Superintendent.
+Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are employed by a Non-Chapter 21 probationary or term contract.
+Employment is not for any specified term and may be terminated at any time by either the employee or the District unless approved by the Superintendent.

-Paraprofessional and Auxiliary employees: All paraprofessional and auxiliary employees, regardless of certification, are employed at will and not by contract.
-Employment is not for any specified term and may be terminated at any time by either the employee or the district.
+Paraprofessional and Auxiliary Employees.
+All paraprofessional and auxiliary employees, regardless of certification, are employed at will and not by contract.
+Employment is not for any specified term and may be terminated at any time by either the employee or the District.